The Valley Nursery and Pre School

 - Systems and strategies we have in place to identify children that may require additional support

 Onsite SENCO, cohort tracker, observations, ECAT monitoring, process orientated monitoring (POMS).
 On entry we use the moving on materials to get a good picture of each child and work with the parents to make a baseline assessment.
 If specific needs are identified we will set appropriate levels of support.
-If necessary and with parental permission we will involve the Local Children's Inclusion Team.
+If necessary and with parental permission, we will involve the Local Children's Inclusion Team.
 We complete 2 year old checks and share these with parents and Health Visitors.
-We are currently developing a quiet area for meetings and sensory sessions.
+We have a quiet area for meetings and sensory room for focused sessions.

 - How we identify and support children's learning and development needs